- Highs: All app features are free. No contract. Very user-friendly.

 iZettle Go is the mobile app with point-of-sale features along with the backend browser dashboard where the admin can manage the iZettle account and analyse sales.

-The Go Plus plan gives you three extra things: the E-commerce platform which can be synced with in-store sales, a lifetime warranty on iZettle Reader (for as long as you’re subscribed to Go Plus), and additional customer support.
+The Go Plus plan gives you two extra things: the E-commerce platform which can be synced with in-store sales, and additional customer support.
 All the POS features from the Go plan are the same in Go Plus.

 |iZettle Go||iZettle Go Plus|